jaimenj/whats-going-on/README.md

 * It’s free, completely free.
 * Detection and protection of DoS attacks.
 * Detection and notification of possible DDoS attacks.
-* It can protect you against SQL injection, XSS and xploit attacks using your own Regexes.
+* It can protect you against SQL injection, XSS and Xploit attacks using your own Regexes.
 * Permanent block or bypass of custom IPs, it allows you to configure IPs with your own Regexes too.
 * Log and show Regex errors in the admin panel, for debug and improve your Regexes.
 * 404s detections.